ludeknovy/jtl-reporter-docs/docs/introduction/features.md

 ## Notification

-Set up a notification for an external service to be informed on a newly processed performance report.
+Set up a notification for an external service to be informed on a newly processed performance test report.

 *Currently only MS Teams, GChat and Slack are supported.*